MJKWoolnough/textmagic/README.md

 type DeliveryNotificationCode string
 ```

-DeliveryNotificationCode is a representation of the status of a delivery
+DeliveryNotificationCode is a representation of the status of a delivery.

 #### func (DeliveryNotificationCode) Status

 ```go
 func (d DeliveryNotificationCode) Status() string
 ```
-Status returns the type of status based on the code
+Status returns the type of status based on the code.

 #### func (DeliveryNotificationCode) String